 Phuket rainy season weather

 I don’t know if we are just lucky or what, but it barely rained during the week we were in Phuket.
 We heard rain once in the middle of the night, and it started spitting the last day we were here.
 Aside from those two incidences, there was no rain.
 So much for bad weather during low season.
-The weather was super duper hot and humid though, in line with typical Asian tropical climate.
+The weather was super duper hot and humid though, in line withthe typical Asian tropical climate.

-Visiting Phuket during rainy season
+Visiting Phuket during the rainy season

 Overall, we enjoyed our visit to Phuket during the rainy season.
 Everything is cheaper since it’s low season and less crowded.
 The only thing we missed was not going on a long tail boat at the beach.
 We learned the hard way later in Ao Nang why long tail boat and rainy season just don’t go well together.